Irwin1985/FoxFaker/README.md

 // Instantiate FoxFaker Object
 Faker = NewObject("FoxFaker", "FoxFaker.prg")

-// generate data by accessing properties.
-All methods are written using 'fake' prefix.
+// Generate data by accessing properties.
+// All methods are written using 'fake' as prefix (for avoiding "Function Name" conflict, when calling Faker.name())

 ?Faker.fakeName() 	// 'Jhon Doe'